Integrating Minnit on your website couldn't be any easier.

 On the Pro plan and higher, you also have access to the Custom Texts feature which allows you to change every text that shows in the chat.

-To use Custom Texts, go to your chat settings and click on Custom Texts under Premium Chat Settings.
+To use Custom Texts, go to your chat settings and click on Language & Text Strings under Premium Chat Settings.

 Enable the Custom Texts feature by hitting the toggle button, and change the texts as needed.
 Blank fields will keep the default value.